CRIE has teamed up with Relocate CR to…

-Before you depart from your home country, take the time to learn about your destination.
-Check to see if your country has an embassy or consulate in your destination and know where it is located.
+Take the time to research your destination before leaving your home country.
+Check to see if your country has an embassy or consulate in your chosen location, and if so, locate it.

 Do some research

-Be aware of the different local laws and customs regarding clothing and appearance.
-For example, what you wear in a mall in Mexico might not be acceptable in a mall in the United Arab Emirates.
+Be aware of the various local clothing and appearance laws and customs.
+What you wear in a mall in Mexico, for example, might not be appropriate in a mall in the United Arab Emirates.

 Be Aware of Your Surroundings

 Pay attention to local laws and customs because they can be quite different from the United States, especially if you intend to travel alone.
 Avoid dark, isolated areas at night.

 Also, public transportation, as well as safety measures, differ from country to country.
 Informal taxis or minibuses are particularly dangerous in many places for people who are unfamiliar with the local conditions, especially women traveling alone.

 You should try to find out what is and what isn’t safe from reliable sources, such as local authorities or tourism officials.

 You DO NOT have to be overly polite if you are bothered by someone.
 You DO NEED to be cautious when sharing information about your plans and itinerary with strangers.
 While it may seem rude to be unfriendly to a stranger, creating boundaries to protect yourself is important.